Yinzo/reprint/README.md

 	```python
 	from reprint import output
 	```
-2. Use `with` block to control the initalization ，`output` object contain these following parameters:
+2. Use `with` block to control the initialization, `output` object contains the following parameters:
-    + `output_type`: `"list"` or `"dict"`， indicating list mode and dict mode, default as `"list"`.
+    + `output_type`: `"list"` or `"dict"` (default: `"list"`), indicating the list mode or the dict mode.
-    + `initial_len`: `int`, only work in list mode, indicating the initial length of the list, for do some modification on the content without initialization, default as `1`.
+    + `initial_len`: `int` (default: `1`), only works in the list mode, indicating the initial length of the list.
+It's for modifying the content by index without initialization.
-    + `interval`: `int`, the interval of refresh，only greater than this interval will trigger the refresh function, default as `0`.
+    + `interval`: `int` (default: `0`), the minimal refresh interval (in millisecond).
+The refresh function call will be ignored unless at least this amount of time has passed since last refresh.

 	```python
 	with output(output_type="list", initial_len=1, interval=0) as output_list:
 	```

-3. Change the variables in `output_list` will trigger the refresh of the command line output.
+3. Changing the variables in `output_list` will trigger the refresh of the command line output.

 ## Note
-+ Within `with` block, any `print`/`logging`/`Exception` that do output on terminal would cause the format of reprint output abnormal.
-If you need to append some content to the end of output, use `append` function of `output` instance (works both in list or dict mode).
++ In the `with` block, any `print`/`logging`/`Exception` commands that print texts on terminal would ruin the format of the reprint output.
+If you need to append some content to the end of the output, use `append` function in the `output` object (works both in the list or the dict mode).
-+ Don't assign a new `list` or `dict` to `output` instance.
-If you want to entirely change the list or dict, use `change` function of `output` instance (works both in list or dict mode).
++ Don't assign a new `list` or `dict` to the `output` object.
+If you want to change the whole list or dict, use `change` function in the `output` object (works both in the list or the dict mode).
-+ If the lines of output exceed the height of terminal windows, that will cause the former output remained and keep adding new lines to the terminal.
-So maybe you should control the length of your `output` instance.
++ Old messages will not be fully wiped out if the height of the output is larger than the height of the terminal window.
+So you should control the length of your output.
-	+ or you can use `force_single_line` mode, to force the output stay in single line.
+	+ Or you may use the `force_single_line` mode to force the output to stay in single line.

 	```python
 	with output(output_type="list", initial_len=1, interval=0, force_single_line=True) as output_list:
 	```
-+ The initialization of threading should be within the `with` block if you use reprint in threading.
++ The initialization of threading should be in the `with` block if you use reprint in threading.
-+ When using non-terminal output, reprint will use normal build-in `print` function.
++ When used in non-terminal environment, reprint will use the built-in `print` function.
-+ Does not work in the IDLE terminal, and any other environment that can't get terminal_size.
++ Does not work in the IDLE terminal, and any other environment that doesn't provide terminal_size.
-+ If you want to disable all warning, use this:
++ If you want to disable all warnings, use this:

 	```python
 	with output(no_warning=True) as output_list:
 	```